 Emergency preparedness: On a day like this, only the birds are flying away.
-This is the best time to prepare for emergencies.
-Help yourself to avoid dire emergencies.
-Be prepared.
+Now is a good time to prepare for emergencies.
 Plan ahead.
+Act ahead.

 - Have a plan with a check off list; when you are stressed you forget the darnedest things.

 - Be prepared: Have bags packed, ready to go in an instant.
 Include meds with prescription numbers.
-If possible have back up prescriptions Dried food on hand, for people and animals, also packed.
+If possible have back up prescriptions, non-perishible food – for people and animals, also packed.
 Have water and/or water purification equipment.
 Have your first aid kit handy.
 Keep enough cash on hand to fund your travel for a week at least.
 If electricity is down, a credit card may do you no good.
 Consider sleeping bags and mats, and other camping equipment.
 You just don’t know.
-If you get to a shelter and they turn you away because you brought your parrot, you may be driving for a long time, and even sleeping on the road.
+If you get to a shelter and they turn you away because you brought your parrot, you may be driving for a long time, and even sleeping – on the road.

-- Have critical animal equipment packed and ready to go: food, water, feed/water bowls, leads, collars, medications, heartworm preventative, beds/kennels,
+- Have critical animal equipment packed and ready to go: food, water, feed/water bowls, leads, collars, muzzles, medications, heartworm preventative, beds/kennels, nail trimmers,

-- Keep your tank half full, as possible.
-Nothing like running low on fuel at 10 pm when about to cross the Appalachian Mountains, with your mother, and while towing a dog trailer which makes your vehicle about 35 feet long – for maneuvering on back roads, in the dark, in the mountain.
+- Keep your car tank at least half full, and top off, as possible.
+There is nothing like running low on fuel at 10 pm when about to cross the Appalachian Mountains, with your 80 year old mother, and while towing a dog trailer which makes your vehicle about 35 feet long – for maneuvering on back roads, in the dark, in the mountain.
 Ask me how I know.

 And while there is no emergency…

 - Cultivate your emergency network.
 With the help of other animal people, find places you can retreat to, in multiple directions, at various distances.
 Perhaps these will be the same people who will care for your animals if you are suddenly incapacitated.
 Confronted with hurricane Irma, many people had to go beyond their first retreat locations – because those people were retreating also.